Skip to main content

 About

-Dr. Lorri Conder Turcios is an associate professor of piano and piano pedagogy at Bob Jones University.
+Dr. Turcios is an adjunct professor of piano, piano pedagogy and music education at BJU.
+In addition to her adjunct teaching, Dr. Turcios serves as the Music Librarian.
 She holds a bachelor’s degree in piano pedagogy and a master’s degree in piano performance from BJU (1988 and 1990) as well as a master’s degree in piano pedagogy from Southern Methodist University (1992).
 In 2015, she completed an EdD in Curriculum and Instruction with concentrations in music and piano pedagogy.
-Her doctoral dissertation was titled "An Investigation of the Effects of Cognitive Chunking Practice on the Sight-reading Achievement of University Non-major Group Piano Students."

-As an undergraduate pedagogy major, Lorri began studying musicians’ wellness with an emphasis on ergonomic technique and injury prevention.
+As an undergraduate, Lorri began studying musicians’ wellness and injury prevention.
 Her wellness studies have included courses and private lessons with Barbara Conable (Body Mapping) and Sheila Paige (Taubman Technique and biomechanics), as well as observation of Alexander Technique and Taubman lessons.
-She is the music department’s resident specialist in musicians’ injuries--giving lectures and actively counseling musicians with pain and technical issues from both BJU and the surrounding area.
+She is the music division's resident specialist in musicians’ injuries--giving lectures and actively counseling musicians with pain and technical issues.

-Dr. Turcios furthers her knowledge of current trends in piano pedagogy by attending conferences and seminars such as the World Conference in Piano Pedagogy, the National Group Piano and Pedagogy Conference, publisher and organization seminars, South Carolina Music Teachers Association Conferences, and keeping abreast of all new research in the fields of music pedagogy, musicians' wellness, and music psychology.
+Dr. Turcios furthers her knowledge of current trends in piano pedagogy by attending conferences, seminars, as well as publisher and organization seminars.
 Sharing what God has taught her through these experiences is a great joy and honor.